 Trio, a stand-alone novel, moved away from crime to explore adoption and growing up in the 1960s.
 Cath’s own story, of tracing and being re-united with her Irish birth family and her seven brothers and sisters, featured in the television documentary Finding Cath from RTE.

-Cath is writing a series of stand-alone novels about ethical dilemmas, where ordinary families find themselves caught up in the criminal justice system.
+Cath is writing a series of stand-alone novels about ethical dilemmas, where ordinary families find themselves caught up in extraordinary events.
+Letter To My Daughter’s Killer was selected for the Specsavers Crime Thriller Bookclub on ITV3 in 2014.

 Cath is a founder member of Murder Squad and an avid reader who likes hill-walking, messing about in the garden and dancing (with far more enthusiasm than grace.)